MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Related Work

 \subsection{Multi-Domain Learning}

 Multi-Domain Learning (MDL) \cite{yang2015unified} has been widely applied in the real-world.
 Some MDL research can be extended to solve the problems in MDR.
 The domain generalization (DG) methods seek to distill the common knowledge from multi-domains and learn more robust features that are potentially useful for unseen domains.
-Existing research \cite{li2017deeper} assumed that any domain can be factorized into a shared and domain-specific component.
-Mansilla et al. \cite{mansilla2021domain} analyzed the multi-domain gradient conflict and adapted the PCGrad \cite{yu2020gradient} into the multi-domain setting.
-The PCGrad alleviates the gradient conflict of two domains by projecting their gradients into the non-conflict direction.
+Existing research \cite{li2017deeper} assumes that any domain can be factorized into a shared and domain-specific component.
+Mansilla et al. \cite{mansilla2021domain} analyze the multi-domain gradient conflict and adapt the PCGrad \cite{yu2020gradient} into the multi-domain setting.
+The PCGrad alleviates gradient conflicts of two domains by projecting their gradients into the non-conflict direction.
 However, this strategy is inefficient for scenarios with more than two domains.
-MLDG \cite{li2018learning} improved the generalizability of learned parameters by extending the idea of meta-learning.
-By using meta-learning, Dou et al. \cite{dou2019domain} introduced two complementary losses to explicitly regularize the semantic structure of the feature space.
-Similarity, Sicilia et al. \cite{sicilia2021multi} adopted meta-learning to balance the losses between different domains.
-MetaReg \cite{balaji2018metareg} also adopted the meta-learning as a regularization term to achieve good multi-domain generalization.
+MLDG \cite{li2018learning} improves the generalizability of learned parameters by extending the idea of meta-learning.
+By using meta-learning, Dou et al. \cite{dou2019domain} introduce two complementary losses to explicitly regularize the semantic structure of the feature space.
+Similarity, Sicilia et al. \cite{sicilia2021multi} adopt meta-learning to balance losses between different domains.
+MetaReg \cite{balaji2018metareg} also adopts the meta-learning as a regularization term to achieve good multi-domain generalization.